rebelsky/sams-assorted-musings-reflections/a-month-of-grinnellians.md

 [11] Alternately, I could try to write a novel as a set of interlinked footnotes.
-However, that may also have been done, and it strikes me that it would eventually become insanely annoying [5].
+However, that may also have been done, and it strikes me that it would eventually become insanely annoying [12].

 [12] Just like these essays.

+[13] Endnote number 13 is once again missing.

-[13] victim?
+[14] victim?

-[14] I could try what some music sharing sites do: "If the subject of this essay objects to it, send me a registered letter and I will remove it [15]."
+[15] I could try what some music sharing sites do: "If the subject of this essay objects to it, send me a registered letter and I will remove it [16]."

-[15] I love the "it" at the end of that sentence.
+[16] I love the "it" at the end of that sentence.
 "It" is a nice, vague, pronoun.
 I could, for example, remove the registered letter.

+[17] And my muse sometimes feels a bit fickle; see the changing guidance on writing about NaNoWriMo described in footnote 9.

-[16] It feels like there's a Groucho Marx joke somewhere there.
+[18] It feels like there's a Groucho Marx joke somewhere there.

-[17] And another, and another, and ...
+[19] And another, and another, and ...

-[18] If you *don't* want me to write about you, and you see signs that I'm thinking about it, let me know that, too [19].
+[20] If you *don't* want me to write about you, and you see signs that I'm thinking about it, let me know that, too [21].

-[19] Please consider supplementing that request with a hundred-dollar bill.
+[21] Please consider supplementing that request with a hundred-dollar bill.

 ---